 - Collection and analysis of data on population density, distribution, and growth

 - Environmental impact assessment

 High and Medium Resolution Satellite Imagery

-High resolution stereo satellite sensors, such as GeoEye-1, WorldView-2, WorldView-3, WorldView-4, Pleiades-1 and other high resolution satellite sensors can provide a variety of geospatial data for analysis of vegetation and green spaces for the development of sustainable urban areas.
-WorldView satellites provide a high resolution panchromatic band and eight (8) multispectral bands; four (4) standard colors (red, green, blue, and near-infrared) and four (4) new bands (coastal, yellow, red edge, and near-infrared), full-color images for enhanced spectral analysis, mapping and monitoring applications
+High-resolution stereo satellite sensors, such as GeoEye-1, WorldView-2, WorldView-3, WorldView-4, and the Pleiades Neo satellite constellation can provide a variety of geospatial data for analysis of vegetation and green spaces for the development of sustainable urban areas.
+WorldView and Pleiades satellites provide a high-resolution panchromatic band of eight (8) multispectral bands; four (4) standard colors (red, green, blue, and near-infrared), and four (4) new bands (coastal, yellow, red edge, and near-infrared), full-color images for enhanced spectral analysis and mapping applications

-The use of medium resolution satellite imagery such as Landsat-8, Sentinel-2 and SPOT proved to benefit in the analysis of changes in the vegetation and environment from different years or time periods during the same season which helps to analyze the changes that occurred in the past to making decision on moving forward with planning and development of urban areas.
+The use of medium resolution satellite imagery such as Landsat-8, Sentinel-2, and SPOT proved to benefit in the analysis of changes in the vegetation and environment from different years or time periods during the same season which helps to analyze the change that occurred in the past to making the decision on moving forward with planning and development of urban areas.